taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/old/2018-09-23_World-timeline.md

 ### 2080

 The UN declares itself as the World Government.
-With assistance from the Space Consortium, the World Government commandeers the former UN Green Havens that have survived The Global Water Crisis, which are now the only source of planetside agriculture.
+With military support from the Space Consortium, the World Government commandeers the former UN Green Havens that have survived The Global Water Crisis, which are now the only source of planetside agriculture.
 They force the people who have either remained in the Green Havens or have sought refuge in the Green Havens to farm for the World Government's agenda of meeting humanity's food needs, both planetside and in orbit.

 The **International Space Barge** Corps becomes a required "civil service" for all humans, but many Orbiters find loophoules out of doing their required service (often via medical reasons).
 ISB Corps servicehumes are required to accept certain standard-issue body mods, such as a forehead info-sphere and air filter-gills.